Casal2/CASAL2/README.txt

 To uninstall, use the uninstaller.
 This will remove any installed files and registry entries automatically.
-To uninstall manually, delete the files from your computer (typically stored in c:\Program Files\CASAL, but this depends on your choices when you installed the program) and any program links in your Start menu.
+To uninstall manually, delete the files from your computer (typically stored in c:\Program Files\CASAL2, but this depends on your choices when you installed the program) and any program links in your Start menu.